A/N: Lots of stories going on. A lot of updating to do. Compromise? New story. Don't ask.

 She spent the first month completely heart broken.
 It was not until the third month that she began visiting the outside world – a place that was not her bedroom qualified as such – and started to live again.
 At first she went to school, hung out with her friends, pretending the last year of her life did not happen.

 As time went by, it became exhausting to ignore such an important part of her life.
-It was only after much thinking that she realized she had to accept what she lived and come to terms with the fact that it was now gone.
+It was only after much thinking that she realized she had to accept what she lived through and had come to terms with the fact that it was now gone.
 It was not easy and it required much time but after two years she could say that she felt better.

 Of course she missed them, him, but she no longer suffered the way she used to.
 In the end she was aware that Sango and Miroku had each other and were probably looking over Shippo.
 Inuyasha had to be fine as well.
 He was not the aggressive, untrusting hanyou he used to be.
 She had no doubt he found someone to make him happy, someone who accepted him.